Star Trek: Picard season 2: Critical response

-The review aggregator website Rotten Tomatoes reported an 85% approval score with an average rating of 7.95/10 based on 94 reviews.
+The review aggregator website Rotten Tomatoes reported an 85% approval score with an average rating of 7.95/10 based on 95 reviews.
 The website's critical consensus reads, "Picard gets some backup from franchise fan favorites in a sophomore season that charts a course towards recapturing more of the classical Star Trek spirit and makes it so."
-Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on reviews from 7 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on reviews from 7 critics, indicating "generally favorable" reviews.

 IGN gave the season a negative review saying, it "might just be the worst season of Star Trek ever produced."
 The review also stated that although the season "started off in a good place, looking to amend some of the missteps of the show's freshman year ... in attempting to embrace and celebrate the things that fans love about Star Trek, the show fell into the trap of regurgitating old concepts."

+In March 2024, Matalas acknowledged some of the concerns that audiences had with the season, saying "I think you can kind of feel when you watch season two that there's a lot of different ideas here".
+He attributed this to the rewrites that the studio requested as well as complications from making the second and third seasons at the same time.